Microsoft/azure-docs.pt-pt/articles/billing/billing-upgrade-azure-subscription.md

 ---
-title: Atualizar a sua subscrição gratuita do Azure
+title: Atualizar a conta do Azure
-description: Descrição de como pode atualizar uma subscrição gratuita.
+description: Descrição de como pode atualizar a conta do Azure.
 keywords: Atualização pay as you go
 author: bandersmsft
 manager: jureid